Silisav3/airbnb-superhost/README.md

 Answering these questions benefits Airbnb users (i.e, hosts and guests) in different ways:
 + For Airbnb hosts: Becoming a superhost requires huge time and effort investments.
 The results from this study can help answer the question: Is it worth it to become a superhost?
-+ For Airbnb guests: This helps travelers understand the price listing bias which in turns helps them make better decision when comparing and choosing accomodations on Airbnb.
++ For Airbnb guests: This helps travelers u nderstand the price listing bias which in turns helps them make better decision when comparing and choosing accomodations on Airbnb.

 ## Method and results